cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

 7. **MD5 Cache**: Add the MD5 suffix to all the resources in the `res` folder and organize the data to record in `settings`.

-8. **Generate `main.js` template file**: Configure some project settings into the `main.js` folder according to the developer options and generate them in the build output directory.
+8. **Generate `main.js` template file**: Configure project settings into the `main.js` folder according to the the developers specified options.
+Generate them in the build output directory.

 ### Organizing the data of `settings`